 Alan C. Logan N.D., author of Your Brain on Nature is quoted in the Outsideonline article by Florence Williams, as “The Japanese work is essential, a Rosetta stone”.

 The concept Shinrin-yoku, a recent nature phenomenon in japan, translates into Japanese as Forest breathing.
-Also called Forest Medicine, and “taking in the forest atmosphere”, this technique promotes healing, calming, and relaxation to the practitioner.
+Forest Medicine or “taking in the forest atmosphere”. promotes healing, calming, and relaxation to the practitioner.

 Research by the Japanese on the effects of Shinrin-yoku show the lowering of blood pressure and a deep relaxation resulting from this type of nature-based activity.

-The Way; is a methodology designed specifically to bring the healing and rejuvenating properties of wilderness to you through specific exercises that bring out the rich and relaxing qualities of nature.
+The Way; is a wilderness methodology designed to apply the healing and rejuvenating properties of wilderness to you.
+We use specific simple exercises that bring out the rich and relaxing qualities of nature.

 What does The Way have to do with survival skills?

-For some perhaps, the thought of all this touchy and feely talk about nature from a professional survival school may seem outside their view of what real wilderness survival means.
-Like all courses we offer at our school, I believe connecting deeply with nature is one of the strongest skills you can learn.
+Like all courses, I believe connecting deeply with nature is one of the strongest skills you can learn.
 By developing a deep connection to nature you will increase your survival and awareness skills a hundred fold.

 “A day spent with Mark is comparative to a childhood memory of summer with your best friend.
 When the long days were filled with wonder and magic.
 Never-ending discoveries of the natural world were always present and life had a beautiful quality that could almost be tasted.
 An authentic person, Mark is dedicated to connecting people with nature.
 An intimate connection that many may not even know they have forgotten.”